-I’m just a NJ guy, living in an Indiana world.
-I was born in NYC.
+I’m John Peters, and I’m just a NJ guy who loves pizza.
+For the past thirteen years, I’ve been living in Indiana where, trust me, the pizza was mostly horrific.
+I’m in the process of moving back East.
+I say “back East” because I was born in NYC.
 When I was young, we moved to NJ, where I was raised and lived most of my life.
 Then, a series of events landed me in Northwest Indiana.
-Not to worry though, it’s all good.
 Just a stone’s throw from Chicago, the people of Northwest Indiana are friendly, the cost of living is very reasonable and…. ummmm.. the people are friendly!
-My first DAY here in Indiana made me painfully aware of one thing; the pizza here is…. different.
-Ten years later, I’ve only found a few places with decent pizza.
-And “decent” is a strong word.
-(By the way, the bagels here are non-existent, but that’s another story.)
+My first DAY in Indiana made me painfully aware of one thing; Indiana pizza is…. different.
+(By the way, the bagels in Indiana were non-existent, but that’s another story.)

-A very popular opinion is that the best pizza in the USA comes from New York and New Jersey, with only a few exceptions.
+A very popular opinion is that the best pizza in the USA comes from New York and New Jersey, with only a few exceptions (Connecticut, specifically New Haven, comes to mind).
 On street corners all over these two states, you find pizzerias that serve slices.
 You can stop in, get a couple of slices, add a can of soda (no, not “pop”).
 You then enjoy your meal at the standup counter near the window, and watch the passers-by.

 The slices come right out of the oven, so when you get them, you normally have to wait a minute or two to let them cool slightly.
 A few shakes of red pepper flakes completes the slices.
 Then, you fold it it half (length-wise obviously) and take a bite, hearing that slight crunch of the crust.
 Your eyes close.
 Your tastebuds awaken with the taste of cheese, sauce and the perfect crust.
 You simply can’t beat it.

-But as I mentioned, I now live in Northwest Indiana, so I’m writing this blog out of a respect for pizza – real pizza – and all those who know the difference.
+But as I mentioned, I’m in the process of moving back East, so I’m writing this blog out of a respect for pizza – real pizza – and all those who know the difference.
 But, make no mistake, I look at and eat pizza through the eyes and with the tastebuds of a NJ guy.
 You may not agree with me, but please respect my opinions, as I respect yours.
 Unless of course, you bring up the topic of “deep-dish” which is more of an abomination than pizza.